jetty/jetty.project/README.md

   mvn clean install
 ```

-The jetty distribution will be built in `jetty-distribution/target/distribution`
+The Jetty distribution will be built in `jetty-distribution/target/distribution`.

-The first build may take a long time as Maven downloads all the dependencies.
+The first build may take a longer than expected as Maven downloads all the dependencies.

-The tests do a lot of stress testing, and on some machines it is necessary to set the file descriptor limit to greater than 2048 for the tests to all pass successfully.
+The build tests do a lot of stress testing, and on some machines it is necessary to set the file descriptor limit to greater than 2048 for the tests to all pass successfully.

-Bypass tests by building with `mvn -Dmaven.test.skip=true install` but note that this will not produce some test jars that are leveraged in other places in the build.
+It is possible to bypass tests by building with `mvn -Dmaven.test.skip=true install` but note that this will not produce some of the test jars that are leveraged in other places in the build.

 Professional Services
 ============